Dublin has produced many legendary writers but the city itself has often been at the heart of the plot.

 Roddy Doyle – Paddy Clarke Ha Ha Ha

 A master of the Dublin dialect, Roddy Doyle has been sharing our colourful turns of phrase with the world since his 1987 debut.
 Many of his books have since become much loved movies (think The Commitments), but 'Paddy Clarke Ha Ha Ha' remains his masterpiece.
-In a fictional Barrytown based on real life suburb Kilbarrack, 10 year old Paddy Clarke’s life is full of mischief and heartbreak.
-More than just pretty postcard locations, you’ll experience the sights, sounds and smells of a Dublin working class childhood near beautiful Bull Island.
+In a fictional Barrytown based on real life suburb Kilbarrack, 10-year-old Paddy Clarke’s life is full of mischief and heartbreak.
+More than just pretty postcard locations, you’ll experience the sights and sounds of a Dublin working class childhood near beautiful Bull Island.

 Flann O'Brien – At Swim-Two-Birds

 It took the world a while to come around to the genius of Flann O'Brien.
 The posthumous success of 'The Third Policeman' put the spotlight on a writer whose style perhaps best expresses Dublin’s famous sense of humour.
 But his most valued work is 'At Swim-Two-Birds' with its touches of fantasy and mythology.
 We follow the story of a young, lazy (and frequently drunk) college student who lives with his grumpy uncle in Dublin.
 The hilarious tale showcases many familiar city landmarks including Trinity College and Grogans Castle Lounge, a local favourite for its creamy pints and toasted sandwiches.